abgaddi/data_ABM/project_1.md

 ![](pop_dist.png)

-The bw.ppl() command defines the value of the bandwidth that was then used in the spatial probablity function for describing the population density of the subdivision.
+The bw.ppl() command defines the value of the bandwidth that was then used in the spatial probability function for describing the population density of the subdivision.
 The bandwidth was then used with the density.ppl() function to produce the plot below.
 On the map, there are contour lines trying to capture the urban areas.
 I set the levels to 5e+7.